 However, it’s now become clear that for many patients, the danger far outweighs the benefits.

-At the Law Offices of Jeffrey S. Glassman, our IVC filter attorneys know far too many medical product defects have led to horrible outcomes.
+At Jeffrey Glassman Injury Lawyers, our IVC filter attorneys know far too many medical product defects have led to horrible outcomes.
 Although these devices were created as an alternative to anticoagulants (blood-thinners), patients are only now learning the device they were told could save their lives could result in serious or life-threatening medical emergencies.

 While all medications, medical devices and medical procedures carry some potential risk, many patients and doctors weren’t informed of the hazards or the importance of having retrievable IVC filters timely removed.
 Defects in spider-like design of the devices are alleged to have created an unreasonable risk to patients.